phetsims/calculus-grapher/doc/model.md

 circles appear at the non-differential points for the derivative.

-The "Tangent" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) a tangent arrow on the original graph, and (3) the "Slope of Tangent" accordion box with a barometer of the value of the tangent.
+The "Tangent" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) a tangent arrow on the primary graph, and (3) the "Slope of Tangent" accordion box with a barometer of the value of the tangent.
 The user can move the horizontal position of scrubber to change the x-position of the tangent arrow.